Essential oils and pregnancy: what you need to know

 Essential oil alternatives during pregnancy

-If you’d like to avoid using essential oils, you still have plenty of options for using aromatherapy during pregnancy.
+If you’d like to avoid using essential oils during pregnancy, you still have plenty of options for using aromatherapy during pregnancy.

 5 Hydrosols to use during pregnancy